 Medical Negligence Inquests

-Our specialist solicitors will represent you and your family at inquests into deaths following possible clinical and medical negligence.
+Our specialist inquest solicitors can represent you and your family at inquests into deaths following possible clinical and medical negligence.

 What is a Coroner’s inquest?

 A Coroner’s inquest is a public investigation to establish the facts relating to a death.
 Whilst an inquest will ascertain how somebody died and the circumstances related to their death, it won’t determine blame.

 If you’re a member of the deceased’s family, you can attend the inquest as an interested party or you can appoint an inquest lawyer to represent your views in relation to the death.